 The single disk of a red sun constantly shines with brilliance.

 People of the world mistake the vitalities of water and fire;

 Conveying them between heart and genitals, producing separation.

 How can the human way meet the Heavenly Mind?

 If in accord with the celestial, the way is naturally met.

-Let go of the ten thousand attachments, so nothing comes to mind;
+Let go of the ten thousand entanglements, so that nothing comes to mind;

 this is the true infinity of the primordial.

-The great void is silent, signs are gone;
+The vast cosmic space is silent, signs are absent;

-At the pass of essence and life, you forget discriminating consciousness.
+At the pass of essence and life, you forget conceptual consciousness and discriminating awareness.